yuanzhongshang/GIFT/docs/documentation/04_GIFT_Example.md

 - maxiter: The user-defined maximum iteration, with the default to be 100.
 - tol: The user-defined convergence tolerance of the absolute value of the difference between the nth and (n+1)th log likelihood, with the default value as 1e-3.
 - pleio: The user-defined option of controlling the pleiotropy, with the default to be 0.
 If 'pleio' is set to 0, the analysis will be performed without controlling any SNP; If 'pleio' is set to 1, the analysis will be performed controlling the top SNP; If 'pleio' is set to 2, the analysis will be performed controlling the top two SNPs.
 - ncores: The number of cores used in analysis, with the default to be 1.
 The analysis will be performed with parallel computing once the number of cores is greater than 1.
-Of note, the incorporated function mclapply() depends on another R package "parallel" in Linux.
+If you use the Windows system, foreach() depends on another R package "doParallel" would be used.
+Otherwise, mclapply() depends on another R package "parallel" would be used.
 - in_sample_LD: A logical value represents whether in-sample LD was used, with the default to be F. If in-sample LD was not used, the LD matrix is regularized to be (1-s1)\*Sigma1+s1\*E and (1-s2)\*Sigma2+s2\*E where both s1 and s2 are estimated by function estimate_s_rss() in susieR.
 A grid search algorithm is performed over the range from 0.1 to 1 once the estimation from susieR does not work well.
 The function estimate_s_rss() depends on another R package "susieR".
 - filter: The user-defined logical value, with the default to be T. If 'filter' is set to T, the analysis will be performed using the SNPs with a GWAS p-value < 0.05 when the GWAS sample size over 100,000.
 This step will improve the computational speed.